 The design of men’s suits vest and jacket came up high on the chest, so no matter what shirt he chose the color was not very visible.
 But when the suit jacket came off his personality came through in his choice of bold or neutral shirt as well as his tie.

-- 1923 light stripes and solid colors
+- 1923 light stripes and solid color shirts

 - 1925 men’s shirts, pastels and neutral colors